isomerpages/moh-vaccinegov/pages/faq.md

 				<div class="tab">
 						<input id="question-1-3" type="checkbox">
 						<label for="question-1-3" class="tab-label">
-When and how can I register for my booster doses to achieve minimum protection?</label>
+When and how can I receive for my booster doses to achieve minimum protection?</label>
 						<div class="tab-content">
 							<p>